CBBG Call to Artists, "Just Listen": An Installation of Birdsong, Nests, Flight, & Beauty

 8:30 AM08:30

-March Zoom-In, Day 1: Introduction to Mad Weave & Cathead Basket with Chevrons
+March Zoom-In, Day 1: Introduction to Mad Weave & Cathead Basket with Chevrons (Registration closed)

 On the first day of our March Zoom-In 2026 event, we will be offering the choice of two classes: Introduction to Mad Weave and Cathead Basket with Chevrons.
 Please note, you may only take one of these two classes; the timeline of them overlaps.
 Zoom-In classes are open to both Guild members and non-members.
 Scroll down to see more information about these two classes, and to register.